Who Are You, Polly Maggoo?: Plot

 Polly Maggoo is a 20-year-old American model who has become a sensation in the Paris fashion scene.
 The film opens with a satirical runway show where models wear bizarre, metallic outfits resembling armor, designed by the fictional couturier Isidore Ducasse.
 The fashion world is depicted as absurd and fetishistic, with critics and designers raving over the impractical designs.
 Polly, walking the catwalk with poise, becomes the object of everyone’s obsession.

 A television crew, led by the smug and self-important Jean-Jacques Gruber, begins filming a documentary about Polly for the show Qui êtes-vous…?.
 Jean-Jacques is determined to explore Polly’s inner life, but the interviews he conducts reveal more about his own pretense and the superficial nature of media than about Polly herself.
 The documentary segments are interspersed with scenes of Polly’s day-to-day life, including stylized photo shoots, TV appearances, and interactions with industry people who either idealize or exploit her.

-Polly is constantly surrounded by photographers, journalists, and lecherous fashion insiders.
+Polly is surrounded by photographers, journalists, and fashion insiders.
 She plays along with the attention but remains emotionally detached.
-In voiceover or fantasy sequences, we hear Polly’s thoughts—childlike, dreamy, reflective.
+In voiceover or fantasy sequences, Polly’s childlike thoughts can be heard.
 She wonders about the authenticity of the world she’s become part of and muses about love, identity, and meaning beyond surface appearances.

 Prince Igor, heir to the throne of the fictional East European kingdom of Borodine, becomes obsessed with Polly after seeing her in a fashion magazine, and believes she is his soulmate.
 He travels to Paris with his entourage, including government officials and a bodyguard, hoping to meet and marry her.
 This storyline is treated with comic absurdity—Prince Igor’s blind romanticism is contrasted with the artifice of the world Polly inhabits.